 - ½ teaspoon ground cinnamon

 - Half a bag/3-4 cups/approx. 60g baby kale (I used baby cavolo nero or lacinato kale)

 - 2 oranges

-- 2 tbsp black sesame seeds (approximate, optional)
+- 2 tablespoon black sesame seeds (approximate, optional)

 - Drain and rinse cashews, then add all ingredients into a blender or food processor.
 Blend until smooth, scraping down the sides from time to time if needed.

 - Pour into a sealed container and refrigerate until needed.

 - Toast the coriander and cumin seeds in a dry frypan for a few minutes until lightly coloured and fragrant.
 Tip into a mortar and pestle, or coffee grinder, add turmeric, cinnamon and salt, then grind together until all of the whole seeds are broken up and the spice mix is well combined.